 Piula Cave Pool

-Day 2 Apia to Savai’i
+Day 2 Ferry Travel from Apia to Savai’i

 The ferry itself from Upolo to Savai’i takes about an hour.
 At the terminal, you can buy snacks, and the journey is enjoyable and straight- forward.